Fun & Festive DIY Bunting

 9. Minding the clearance given to the section that will fold over the jute, glue the letters in the center of the cardstock.

 10. Once the glue is dry, stretch out a line of jute and align the letters along its length.
 This will help you figure out the spacing out the letters correctly and if more than one line of jute is needed.
-I allowed for 3 inches of space between each letter.
+Allow for 3 inches of space between each letter.
 I also left a generous amount of space at the ends so it can hang down.
-I think it looks nicer than if it was pinned at the end of the jute.

 11. Measure the cotton blanket to cover all of the back flap and two inches above each of the letters on the cardstock.